These light and fluffy gluten-free waffles are a favourite weekend breakfast of ours, served with a drizzle of maple syrup and seasonal fresh fruit.

-These waffles are great for making ahead, then storing in the fridge or freezing for an easy breakfast - or my son loves them as an after school snack.
+Store any leftover waffles in the fridge or freezer for an easy breakfast - my son loves them as an after school snack too - just pop in the (gluten-free) toaster to reheat.

 IMPORTANT - PLEASE ALWAYS CHECK YOUR INGREDIENT PACKETS TO ENSURE THEY ARE GLUTEN-FREE